 The Huffington Post story quotes a Medical Daily page that’s since been removed for failing to meet the outlet’s editorial standards.

+Instead of depending on olive oil and lemon juice to deal with ED, you’ll get the best results by sticking to evidence-based, proven treatments.
 Currently, the FDA has approved several oral medications for erectile dysfunction, all of which belong to a class of drugs called PDE5 inhibitors.
 These medications include:

 Sildenafil, which is the active ingredient in Viagra

 Tadalafil, which is the active ingredient in Cialis

 Vardenafil, which is the active ingredient in Levitra®